beartype/beartype/README.rst

    Wall time: 3.56 s  # <-- woah.
    Out[22]: 7615456044

-Beartype does *not* contractually guarantee this constraint, as the above example demonstrates.
-Under abnormal processing loads (e.g., leycec_'s arthritic Athlon™ II X2 240, because you can't have enough redundant 2's in a product name) or when passed edge-case type hints (e.g., classes whose metaclasses implement stunningly bad ``__isinstancecheck__()`` dunder methods), worst-case performance could exceed the average-case near-instantaneous response time.
+Beartype does *not* contractually guarantee this performance, as the above example demonstrates.
+Under abnormal processing loads (e.g., leycec_'s arthritic Athlon™ II X2 240, because you can't have enough redundant 2's in a product line) or when passed edge-case type hints (e.g., classes whose metaclasses implement stunningly bad ``__isinstancecheck__()`` dunder methods), worst-case performance could exceed this average-case near-instantaneous response time.

 Beartype is therefore *not* real-time_; beartype is merely `near-real-time (NRT)
 <near-real-time_>`__, also variously referred to as "pseudo-real-time,"